juansblanco/docs/tutorial/creating_packages/preparing_the_build.rst

   apply for certain cases.

-We explain to use this method for a simple example based on the previous tutorial section.
+We explain how to use this method for a simple example based on the previous tutorial section.
 We add a `with_fmt` option to the recipe, depending on the value we require the `fmt` library or not.
 We use the `generate()` method to modify the toolchain so that it passes a variable to CMake so that we can conditionally add that library and use `fmt`